navid0308/A1Evo_MJ_Custom/README.md

 Guides, Changes and FAQs - https://www.avsforum.com/threads/a1evo-mj-custom.3325897/

 ## Changelogs
+### Update 12/1/2025 PureEQ v2.6.7 changelog -
+This is technically a bug fix - frequency range is logarithmic, so the typical "median" is not actually the midpoint of the min/max XO.
+It needs to be the geometric mean of min/max XO to be the correct "midpoint" of the usable XO range.
+* Use geometric mean of the usable XO range for aligning SW to system
+* Log alignment frequency for better transparency

 ### Update 11/30/2025 PureEQ v2.6.6 changelog -
 Minor update to skew the preference towards lower crossovers and reduce chance of localization.
 * Min XO is set based on half an octave above subwoofer's low frequency extension instead of a full octave